OpenChirp/server_docker/README.md

 ## Website Address

 The demo website is configured for localhost (http://localhost).
-An admin user is seeded
+Login using email : admin@localhost.com and password: $ADMIN_PASSWORD

 If you are deploying the application in a docker host with a name that can be resolved with DNS, configure your instance to use this name by editing the `httpd/config.ts` file (this is a copy of [this config.ts](https://github.com/OpenChirp/website/blob/master/src/app/config.ts)).
 This will require rebuilding the image using the development config:
   > `docker-compose rm web && docker-compose -f docker-compose.yml -f docker-compose.devel.yml up --build -d`.